 Enhanced Weight Loss Results

 Want to lose weight?
-Who doesn’t in today’s world – or so it seems.
-Dropping those 5-20 pounds is a goal for the vast majority of the population, so anything you can do to help steer you in the right direction is typically quite welcomed.
+Who doesn’t in today’s world – or so it seems?
+Dropping those 5-20 pounds is a goal for most of the population, so anything you can do to help steer you in the right direction is typically quite welcomed.

 Most people turn to diet and exercise when their goal is weight loss, which is a smart move as these are the two most effective means of experiencing weight loss, but bentonite clay should not be overlooked.

-The research on how bentonite clay helps assist with weight loss isn’t 100% clear because it is in the early stages.
-But a study published in the Scientific Reports journal had test subjects consume the clay and then monitored their reaction.
-They showed that the subjects experience greater lipid excretion via bowel movements (2).
-So this clay could be helping the body better expel fatty acids as well, even without changes to your diet or exercise routine.
+The research on how bentonite clay helps with weight loss isn’t 100% clear because it is in the early stages.
+But a study published in the Scientific Reports journal had test subjects consume the clay and then monitor their reaction.
+They showed that the subjects experienced greater lipid excretion via bowel movements (2).
+So this clay could help the body better expel fatty acids, even without changes to your diet or exercise routine.

 While you definitely shouldn’t write home about it being a miracle cure for weight loss just yet, it does appear to hold promise and may give you that extra edge when you are already following a good diet and exercise program.

 Another way in which it may assist with weight loss indirectly is through its impact on thyroid function.
-Your thyroid gland is the master gland of the body that controls how quickly your body processes all the variations reactions that take place on a day to day basis.
-The slower your thyroid is, the lower your metabolic output will be and the easier time you’ll have gaining weight.
-Those who suffer from hypothyroidism, which causes clinically low levels of thyroid hormones often do suffer from obesity because of this.
+Your thyroid gland is the master gland of the body that controls how quickly your body processes all the variations of reactions that occur daily.
+The slower your thyroid is, the lower your metabolic output will be, and the easier time you’ll have to gain weight.
+Those who suffer from hypothyroidism, which causes clinically low levels of thyroid hormones, often do suffer from obesity because of this.

-Using bentonite clay may help you better normalize the levels of T3 and T4 hormones in the body, which are the two primary thyroid hormones in question here, which then ensures that you are burning up energy at an appropriate rate for good health.
+Using bentonite clay may help you better normalize the levels of T3 and T4 hormones in the body, which are the two primary thyroid hormones in question here, ensuring that you are burning up energy at an appropriate rate for good health.

-Any time your thyroid gland is not functioning optimally, whether it’s running too slowly or too quickly, it can become quite damaging to your health and needs to be remedied.
-A classic approach is conventional drug treatment, however this clay may serve to work as good and is a natural approach.
+Any time your thyroid gland is not functioning optimally, whether running too slowly or too quickly, it can damage your health and needs to be remedied.
+A classic approach is conventional drug treatment.
+However, this clay may also work and is a natural approach.

 Enhanced Immune System

-Keeping your immune system in optimal functioning order is another health objective that we should all have, but often gets overlooked.
-It’s easy to take immune health for granted and just believe that you’ll ‘always be fine’.
-But daily stress, toxins entering your system, lack of sleep, a poor diet, and so forth all impact your immune’s system in a negative way.
+Keeping your immune system in optimal functioning is another health objective we should all have, but it often gets overlooked.
+It’s easy to take immune health for granted and believe you’ll ‘always be fine.
+But daily stress, toxins entering your system, lack of sleep, a poor diet, and so forth all negatively impact your immune system.

 The good news is that bentonite clay may help turn this around.
-It’s an effective way to kill off harmful bacteria in the body, which have immune suppressing properties.
-The more of these harmful bacteria your body is dealing with at any given time, the more resources of the immune system being used, leaving less left over for other purposes.
+It’s an effective way to kill off harmful bacteria in the body, which have immune-suppressing properties.
+The more of these harmful bacteria your body is dealing with at any given time, the more resources of the immune system are being used, leaving less left over for other purposes.

-This clay may also help to keep your gut wall stronger, which serves to protect the immune system as well by enhancing the interval environment and ensuring that the healthy microorganisms living inside the gut (the probiotics) can flourish.
+This clay may also help to keep your gut wall stronger, which protects the immune system by enhancing the interval environment and ensuring that the healthy microorganisms living inside the gut (the probiotics) can flourish.

 Supports A Strong Respiratory System

 Take a deep breath.
 Ahh, feel better?
-Deep breathing is a wonderful tool you can use at any point during the day to help energize your brain and body, combat stress, and help release tension that may be mounting in the neck and shoulders.
+Deep breathing is a wonderful tool you can use at any point during the day to help energize your brain and body, support a healthy stress response, and help ease the tension that may be mounted in the neck and shoulders.

 Don’t take for granted your ability to do this.
-Having a properly functioning respiratory system is a key to life so it’s important that you protect it.
+Having a properly functioning respiratory system is key to life, so it’s important that you protect it.

-One particular use for bentonite clay in terms of respiratory function is its ability to help manage paraquat poisoning, which is a type of toxic herbicide.
-If it’s ingested or even just breathed in, it can cause serious challenges in breathing properly and lead to compromised lungs (3).
+One particular use for bentonite clay in terms of respiratory function is its ability to help manage paraquat poisoning, a toxic herbicide.
+If it’s ingested or just breathed in, it can cause serious challenges in breathing properly and lead to compromised lungs (3).